Atabacari/cypress-E2E-Test-NGX-App/README.md

 # Cypress Demo Project

-This is my demo project to demonstrate my knowledge in automated testing with Cypress.
+This is my demo project to demonstrate my knowledge in automated testing with Cypress and real-world usage of Cypress testing methods, patterns, and workflows.
-The project includes several tests for different web elements.
-The purpose of this project is to demonstrate my skills in writing automated tests using Cypress, a modern and powerful testing tool for web applications.

 ## Project Description

-The project is focused on testing various web elements such as buttons, input fields, dropdowns, and others.
+The project is focused on testing various web elements such as accordions, buttons, input fields, datepickers, forms, popover,steppers, and others.
-The tests were written using Cypress to automate interactionsq.
+The tests were written using Cypress to automate interactions.
+The code is organized and reusable, following the Page Object design pattern.
+The project includes the report function too.

 ## How to Download and Run the Project